streamich/libreact/docs/en/lazy.md

 ```

 If error happens during loading, and `.error()` param is called, it receives a single error argument, and expects back
-a component to be renderer on error, or `null`.
+a component to be rendered on error, or `null`.

 ```js
 const LazyMyComponent = lazy({